Sun-Lab-NBB/ataraxis-micro-controller/README.md

 each managed module instance to execute its active command.
 Typically, the module would run through the command, delaying execution as necessary, and resulting in the microcontroller doing nothing during the delay.
-However, with this library, commands can use `WaitForMicros` utility method together with the design pattern showcased by the [TestModule's Pulse command](./examples/example_module.h) to end command method runtime early, allowing other modules to run their commands while the module waits for the delay to expire.
+However, with this library, commands can use `WaitForMicros` utility method together with the design pattern showcased by the [TestModule’s Pulse command](./examples/example_module.h) to end command method runtime early, allowing other modules to run their commands while the module waits for the delay to expire.
 High-end microcontrollers may be able to run many `loop` cycles while the delaying module waits for the delay to expire, greatly increasing the overall throughput.